lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

 `attr=${live(value)}`

-Location: attribute or property bindings
+Location: attribute or property expressions

-Checks binding value against the _live_ DOM value, instead of the previously bound value, when determining whether to update the value.
+Checks expression value against the _live_ DOM value, instead of the previously bound value, when determining whether to update the value.

-This is useful for cases where the DOM value may change from outside of lit-html.
-For example, when binding to an `<input>` element's `value` property, a content editable element's text, or to a custom element that changes its own properties or attributes.
+This is useful for cases where the DOM value may change from outside of Lit.
+For example, when using an expression to set an `<input>` element's `value` property, a content editable element's text, or to a custom element that changes its own properties or attributes.

-In these cases if the DOM value changes, but the value set through lit-html bindings hasn't, lit-html won't know to update the DOM value and will leave it alone.
+In these cases if the DOM value changes, but the value set through Lit expression hasn't, Lit won't know to update the DOM value and will leave it alone.
 If this is not what you want—if you want to overwrite the DOM value with the bound value no matter what—use the `live()` directive.